Who Gets the House in a Divorce in Manhattan, NY

 Meet Yonatan Levoritz, the founder of Levoritz Law Firm, recognized for his exceptional skill in family law, his compassionate manner, and his commitment to achieving favorable outcomes for his clients.
 Yonatan Levoritz has a long record of winning challenging and complex cases.

-Call Today to Schedule a Consultation
+📞 Call (718) 942-4004 or Schedule a Confidential Consultation today.

 #

 This page has been written, edited, and reviewed by a team of legal writers following our comprehensive editorial guidelines.
-This page was approved by Founding Partner, Yonatan Lavoritz who has more than 20 years of legal experience as a divorce & family attorney.
+This page was approved by Founding Partner, Yonatan Levoritz who has more than 20 years of legal experience as a divorce & family attorney.